Contents of this post

 Situational Auditory limitations

-Some of us may face situational auditory limitations in our day to day life. examples:
+Some of us may face situational auditory limitations in our day-to-day life. examples:

 - Viewing a TV Series in a new language.